SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

 - A WebAssembly Browser App project setup according to [Run .NET from JavaScript](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop?view=aspnetcore-8.0) by completing [Prerequisites](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop?view=aspnetcore-8.0#prerequisites) and [Project Configuration](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop?view=aspnetcore-8.0#project-configuration).
     - Once you have installed the wasm-tools and wasm-expiremental workloads, a new project template will be available in Visual Studio's new project dialog called "WebAssembly Browser App".
-- A console project using Uno.Wasm.Bootstrap according to [Using the Bootstrapper](https://platform.uno/docs/articles/external/uno.wasm.bootstrap/doc/using-the-bootstrapper.html).
 - A Blazor client-side project setup according to [JavaScript JSImport/JSExport interop with ASP.NET Core Blazor](https://learn.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/import-export-interop?view=aspnetcore-8.0).

 This isn't an exhaustive list, as other commercial and/or open-source platforms exist which enable compiling .NET code to WebAssemby and support code using `System.Runtime.InteropServices.JavaScript`.

 ## Importing Static JS Methods
-s

 This example imports an existing static JS method into C#.
 Strictly speaking, `.log()` is an instance method of the `console` object.
-However, as dmeonstrated here, the .NET code does not need an object reference to access these methods, and the methods can be accessed using static semantics.
+However, as demonstrated here JSImport can be accessed using static semantics for instances available on global properties.

 ```C#
 public partial class GlobalProxy